 When you have experience you lose innocence.
 Being “an expert” robs you of the ability to look at things with fresh, big picture eyes.

 If you can’t change the system flow, at least try and change the impact it has.
 Look at the cycles so you can speed up the process people go through to engage with the product.

 All of this seems fairly straight up when put in black and white, but how many of us actually take the time to navel gaze and gain a different perspective when looking at marketing, product management or working on a startup?

-You can rent my copy of Who Killed Creativity on Open Shed – let me know what you get out of it.
+have you read Who Killed Creativity? let me know what you get out of it.

 At last count, I had half a dozen blog posts, 3 solid ideas for offerings and a new way to tackle 2 problems.
 Highly recommended!

 Want your brain to make the sizzling sound that only firing synapses can bring?
 Get more of that now by signing up for my monthly newsletter now.